First, we load the required data sets and packages:

 Proj4 format string or simply provide the EPSG identifier.

-a spatial object, but it also allows us to alter the current spatial
+spatial object, it also allows us to modify the current spatial

 reference system.
-Hence, it is possible to extract the Proj4
+This makes it is possible to extract the

-format string from an object and assign it to another object.
+Proj4 format string from an object and assign it to another

 Here, we extract the spatial reference system from the